 He's An Inspiration To So Many People

-He was also the co-chair for the Elton John AIDS Foundation Academy Award Party in 2013 and 2014.
-Colfer also supports the adoption of animals from shelters, having adopted both his cat Brian and dog Cooper, both of whom feature regularly on his social media accounts.
+He also supports the adoption of animals from shelters, having adopted both his cat Brian and dog Cooper, both of whom feature regularly on his social media accounts.

 There you have it, just some of the countless reasons why the world loves Chris Colfer.
 With all this fame and success surrounding him, he has remained grounded and seems like a really down to Earth, nice guy.
 If there was ever a young man who was meant to be part of the entertainment world, it's Chris Colfer.
 He can act, write, sing (and dance) and he manages to do all this while being an inspiration to so many kids out there.

 Having already accomplished so much at the young age of 27, expect to see Colfer sticking around, both in our bookstores and on our TV screens.
 This creative genius has so much more to give.

 The Land Of Stories: Worlds Collide is out now!
 Are you excited or will you miss the annual adventure?
 Let us know in the comments below!